ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 * Psychological **abilities** both conventional and extraordinary, such as therapy, psychiatry, meditation or telepathy, can be used to recover from mental injuries.
 * Social **abilities** both conventional and extraordinary, such as leadership, charisma, magical glamours or familiarity with social networks can help recovery from social injuries.
 * Engineering **abilities** such as mechanical repair, fusion engineering or blacksmithing can be used to repair damage to equipment.
 * **Abilities** that represent beliefs, convictions, or ties to a community can be used in multiple situations to recover, representing the emotional ties that keep your PC going despite adversity.
-Your GM is encouraged to be liberal when interpreting the usage of emotional ties to recover, provided their usage is 'fresh' within an episode.
+Your GM is encouraged to be liberal when allowing the usage of emotional ties to recover, provided their usage is 'fresh' within an episode.

 #### 5.4.11.1 Recovery Sequences